nouramoza/bank-service/README.md

 for starting project please follow the steps:

 1- make a database in Postgres named "ATM-EMULATOR"
-2- Run the file "table_data.sql"
+2- Run the file "data.sql"
 3- go to atm-emulator\bankservice\src\main\resources
 4- open application.properties file
 5- update the postgres url, username, and password